thearyadev/MSRF/README.md

 Installation steps:
 1. Create a new directory to work with the project files.
 This example will use `./msrf-home`. `cd ./msrf-home`
-2. Run the following command: ```curl -o msrf-v0.6b.zip https://codeload.github.com/thearyadev/MSRF/zip/refs/tags/v0.6b && unzip msrf-v0.6b.zip && rm msrf-v0.6b.zip```
+2. Run the following command: ```curl -o msrf-v0.7b.zip https://codeload.github.com/thearyadev/MSRF/zip/refs/tags/v0.7b && unzip msrf-v0.7b.zip && rm msrf-v0.7b.zip```
-3. A new directory has been created, `./msrf-home/MSRF-0.6b`.
+3. A new directory has been created, `./msrf-home/MSRF-0.7b`.
 CD into this directory.
-4. Open the file `./msrf-home/configuration.yaml` in an editor.
+4. Open the file `.configuration.yaml` in an editor.
 Change the line `mode: APPLICATION` to `mode: SERVER`
-5. Run the command `docker build -t msrf_06b .`.
+5. Run the command `docker build -t msrf_07b .`.
 This will create a docker image.
-6. Run the command `docker run -d -p 50947:50947 msrf_06b`
+6. Run the command `docker run -d -p 50947:50947 msrf_07b`
 7. Navigate to `http://<IP_ADDRESS>:50947` in your web browser.

 Steps for deploying this docker container on Windows is similar.
 Step 2 simply downloads and extracts the source code for the latest release.

+When re-deploying for an update to MSRF, use the commands: `docker stop msrf_07b` and `docker remove msrf_07b` to clear the previous installation.

 Work in progress.
 ## Development